Tayside

 No restaurant - but see menus to order food from Harvey's Takeaway, just round the corner.

-** A 10% discount on real ale is being offered to CAMRA members - make sure you present your membership card. **
+** A 10% discount on cask ale is being offered to CAMRA members - make sure you present your membership card. **

 • Perth